 They looked at 60 patients with tennis elbows and followed them for six months.

 What They Found:

 - Repetitive work tasks affected arm function and pain level.

-- Neck issues affected the outcome of tennis elbow and lead to lower arm function and greater pain.
+- Neck issues affect the outcome of tennis elbow and lead to lower arm function and more significant pain.

 Comments from Rick

 The treatment and exercises are necessary, but equally important are what you do to help yourself recover from the injury.
 This includes looking at your actions and environment and minimizing things that slow your injury recovery.

 Tennis Elbow Exercise Mistake 3.
 Little Evidence Supporting Stretching

 I know this is going to anger a few people.